metacall/gsoc-2022/README.md

 # Google Summer of Code 2022
-List of project ideas for students applying to the Google Summer of Code program in 2022 (GSoC 2022).
+List of project ideas for contributors applying to the Google Summer of Code program in 2022 (GSoC 2022).

 ## Timeline/milestones